-- SET/CLR: Press to set or clear the menu item displayed. - 2. \triangle / ∇ : Use to scroll through the menus. - 3.
+- 1. SET/CLR: Press to set, or press and hold to clear, the menu item displayed. - 2. \triangle / \bigtriangledown : Use the band to scroll through the items in each menu. - 3.
 MENU: Press to display the DIC menus.
 This button is also used to return to or exit the last screen displayed on the DIC.